-Generally, no credit will be given for courses with grades lower than a C when students transfer from other colleges.
+Students wishing to have their transcript evaluated for possible transfer credit must complete a "Request for Transcript Evaluation" form in the Admissions, Records, or Counseling offices.
+Generally, no credit will be given for courses with grades lower than a "C" when students transfer from other colleges.
 Transfer students may be advised to repeat courses if it is clearly to their advantage to do so in order to make satisfactory progress in their curriculum.

-In determining transfer credit, course work applicable to the curriculum at Virginia Western will be accepted if the work completed at an institution is applicable to the student's program at Virginia Western and the course content and level of instruction is at least equivalent to the content and level at Virginia Western.
+In determining transfer credit, course work applicable to the curriculum at Virginia Western will be accepted if the work completed at an institution is applicable to the student's program at Virginia Western, the course content and level of instruction is at least equivalent to the content and level at Virginia Western, and a comparable course is/has been taught within the Virginia Community College system.
+Courses so credited are not calculated into the student's Virginia Western GPA computation.